digiltd/wordpress-snippets/new-site-setup/README.md

 This is the way I seperate the core WordPress bits, into the core stuff that I don't version control and the stuff I do.

+***

 #### To version control plugins or not version control plugins (aka plugin dependencies)

 Originally I used the TGM-Plugin-Activation class with the idea that it would save space in the repos.
+Then each version of the site (staging, local etc) would have to download and install the plugins separately.
+Which was the better way according to the interwebs.

 The reality of having to manually mess about downloading, installing and activating plugins every time I moved the site from my different machines and the different servers caused more problems than it was worth.